Although there is some overlap between multi-cloud and hybrid cloud, the terms refer to slightly different cloud strategies.

 A private cloud is a cloud service for only one customer.
 An organization can either build and maintain a private cloud themselves, or they can pay an external vendor to host a private cloud for them.

-If the multicloud deployment includes a private cloud or an on-premises data center as well, then the cloud deployment can actually be considered a hybrid cloud.
+If the multi-cloud deployment includes a private cloud or an on-premise data center as well, then the cloud deployment can actually be considered a hybrid cloud.

-A hybrid cloud combines public cloud computing with a private cloud or on-premises infrastructure.
-On-premises infrastructure can be an internal data center or any other IT infrastructure that runs within a corporate network.
+A hybrid cloud combines public cloud computing with a private cloud or on-premise infrastructure.
+On-premise infrastructure can be an internal data center or any other IT infrastructure that runs within a corporate network.

 Finding the right cloud deployment comes down to a number of factors.
 Chief among them are cost and security.